-Removing a foreclosure from your credit report requires time patience and expertise.
-You can dispute it, but you’ll need the right documentation to demonstrate that it doesn’t belong on your credit report.
+Removing a foreclosure from your credit report requires time, patience, and expertise.
+You can dispute it, but you’ll need the correct documentation to demonstrate that it doesn’t belong on your credit report.

 You may be able to remove a foreclosure from your credit report if:

 - The foreclosure is more than seven years old

 - The lender is no longer in business

 - There is a lack of available records

 How Does a Foreclosure Affect My Credit Score?

 A foreclosure can drop your credit score by up to 140 points.

 Foreclosures mean you were late on your payments before the foreclosure, which leads lenders to think you might not pay them back.